 Make consulting customer data the first step in the “script”

-Before an agent starts to launch into any answer, the first step should always be to pull up the information in your helpdesk about every interaction that’s come before.
-If a customer has already talked to another agent (or several), being asked to repeat the same information over and over again is frustrating.
+Before an agent starts to launch into any answer, the first step should always be to pull up the information about every interaction that’s come before.
+If a customer has already talked to another call center agent (or several), being asked to repeat the same information over and over again is frustrating.
 Every rep should take time at the beginning of every interaction with a customer to review all the available details first.
 This both saves the customer time in doing so, and means you have the information needed to find the best resource to help.

 Part of the problem with scripts is you risk talking at the customer rather than talking with them.
 The difference has a lot to do with whether or not you’re taking time to really listen to the customer versus trying to jump in with an answer, whether you understand the question or not.
 Agents should be trained to pause regularly and check in with the customer to make sure they’ve gotten the information right and see if the customer has anything to add.